Updated on: July 21, 2021

 When it comes to buying and selling a car, cutting out the middleman has plenty of perks.
 Buying a car from a private seller will usually result in a lower price tag.
-Selling one yourself will net you more money than what you’d get trading it in—but buying or selling from a dealership also has its conveniences, such as getting help in figuring out sales tax.
+Selling one yourself will net you more money than what you’d get for a trade-in—but buying or selling from a dealership also has its conveniences, such as getting help in figuring out any necessary tax payments.

-The laws on taxes for private, used-car sales vary by situation and state.
-It may seem hard to understand, but it’s not an insurmountable task.
+The laws on taxes for private party used-car sales vary by situation and by state, and in some cases, even by city.
+It may seem hard to understand, but it's not an insurmountable task.

 Do I Have to Pay Tax When I Sell My Car?